pykeen/pykeen/docs/source/tutorial/trackers/using_tensorboard.rst

 =========================

 `Tensorboard <https://www.tensorflow.org/tensorboard/>`_ (TB) is a service for tracking experimental results during training.
-It is part of the Tensorflow project.
+It is part of the larger Tensorflow project but can be used independently.

 Minimal Pipeline Example
 ---------------------------------